 - In The Princess Bride Inigo Montoya has two scars, one on each cheek, that he received from the six-fingered man, Count Rugen, who killed his father, though in this case it's done as a Mark of Shame.
 At the end when he faces Rugen he returns the favor right before killing him.

-- Snow White & the Huntsman has a whole village of women and girls who scarred their own faces to avoid being preyed upon by Queen Ravenna, who gains magic power by draining youth and beauty from young women.
+- Snow White and the Huntsman has a whole village of women and girls who scarred their own faces to avoid being preyed upon by Queen Ravenna, who gains magic power by draining youth and beauty from young women.

 - In God of War II, Kratos ends up doing this to the Colossus of Rhodes after their first struggle.
 In Ghost of Sparta, is revealed that Kratos' own face scar comes from Ares hitting him when he was taking Deimos away.